Gabbydamian/get_frames/README.md

 ## License

-This program is licensed under the ISC License.
+This program is licensed under the MIT License.